 Home Page Tabs

-WASHINGTON, D.C. – Congressman Kevin Cramer announced his public schedule of events for August 31 – September 4, 2015: (Please note all times are local).
+WASHINGTON, D.C. – Congressman Kevin Cramer released his schedule of public events for Nov.
+20 - 29.
+(All times are local).

 In The News

 The majority leader of the US House of Representatives was seeing the Bakken first hand today.

 Congressman Cramer was interviewed by FOX News for a recent segment.

 By: Associated Press